What persists

 Prebuilds capture a snapshot of the entire Dev Container filesystem - installed dependencies, built artifacts, and all files.
 When you start an environment from a prebuild, it loads from this snapshot instead of running setup from scratch.
 Prebuilds use the same persistent storage model as regular environments.Storage size

 Storage size is configured through environment classes.
+Each runner type (Ona Cloud, AWS, GCP) provides environment classes with different disk sizes.
 When creating a custom environment class, you specify the disk size alongside the instance type.
 The recommendation is to use storage larger than RAM.Environment lifecycle

 Persistent storage is tied to the environment’s lifecycle:- Stopped environment: Storage persists, you can resume later

-- Archived environment (after 7 days inactive): Storage persists, can be unarchived
+- Archived environment (after 2-7 days inactive, depending on plan): Storage persists, can be unarchived

 - Deleted environment: Storage is permanently removed